jj123llol/plasma-admin-web/Documentation.md

-# This Is The Offical Documentation Of Plasma Admin.
+# This is the offical documentation of Plasma Admin.

-To Start Off, Plasma Admin Is A Universal Admin Script, With Plugins And Custom Commands For Certain Games.
+To start off, Plasma Admin is a universal admin script with plugins, and custom commands for certain games.

-Plasma Admin Fully Encourages The Use And Sharing Of Plugins.
+Plasma Admin fully encourages the use and sharing of plugins.

 # Plugins

-You Can Download Or Make Plugins, Locate Workspace > Plasma Admin > Plugins, This Is What You'll Put The Plugins You Download Or Create.
+You can download, or make plugins.
+Locate workspace > Plasma Admin > plugins.
+This is where You'll put the plugins you download or create.

 # Making A Plugin